 Meanwhile, the skilled trades face a labor shortage so severe that it constitutes an economic crisis in slow motion.
 The Associated Builders and Contractors estimates that the construction industry needs 650,000 additional workers beyond normal hiring to meet demand (ABC, Workforce Shortage Analysis, 2024).
 By 2030, projections indicate more than 3 million unfilled skilled trade positions across the American economy.

 These are not jobs that are going away.
-They are jobs that:
+They are jobs that meet three criteria.

 - Cannot be offshored — the pipe is here, not in Mumbai